Skip to main content

 Media RSS (MRSS) is an extension of the standard RSS format designed specifically for video and audio content.
 Where a regular RSS feed contains article titles and links, an MRSS feed includes rich video metadata: the media file URL, thumbnail, duration, content rating, captions, and more.

-Partner platforms — CTV channels, podcast directories, news syndication networks, and digital signage systems — use this feed to ingest your content automatically.
+Partner platforms — CTV channels, news video portals, and digital signage systems — use this feed to ingest your content automatically.
 They periodically poll your feed URL, pick up any new items, and add them to their platforms without any manual action from you.

 VideoNest generates your MRSS feed automatically from your video library.
 You don't need to create or maintain the XML yourself.